Doom: The Dark Ages: Main campaign

-Thira invokes an ancient ritual to empower the Slayer's shield, and he moves to assault Ahzrak's fortress in Hell.
-Meanwhile, Kreed betrays the Sentinels by sending a recording of Thira's ritual to Ahzrak, who realizes that Thira is actually the Heart's power source, and he orders her to be captured alive.
-Failing to find Ahzrak, the Slayer returns to Argent D'Nur only to see Thira and Kreed be captured by demons.
-In order to follow them, the Slayer reawakens an ancient Old One and follows it back to its homeworld.
-However, Kreed betrays the Slayer and Ahzrak is able to overpower and subdue him.
-Ahzrak reveals Thira houses the soul of a Wraith, and extracts it to power the Heart.
-Instead of following Kreed's advice to kill the Slayer since the latter cannot permanently die, Ahzrak instead leaves him imprisoned while he leads the final assault against the Sentinels.
+Thira invokes an ancient ritual to empower the Slayer's shield, and he assaults Ahzrak's fortress in Hell.
+Meanwhile, Kreed betrays the Sentinels by sending a recording of Thira's ritual to Ahzrak, who realizes that Thira is actually the Heart's power source, and orders her capture.
+Failing to find Ahzrak, the Slayer returns to Argent D'Nur only to see Thira and Kreed being taken by demons.
+In order to follow them, the Slayer reawakens an ancient being, known as an Old One, and follows it back to its homeworld, the Cosmic Realm.
+However, Kreed betrays the Slayer and Ahzrak overpowers him.
+Ahzrak reveals Thira houses the soul of a Wraith, who are descendants of the Cosmic Realm, and extracts it to power the Heart.
+Instead of following Kreed's advice to kill the Slayer since the latter cannot permanently die, Ahzrak instead leaves him imprisoned by the Old Ones while he leads the final assault against the Sentinels.

-Imprisoned by a trio of Old Ones, the Slayer self-destructs the Tether in his armor, killing the Old Ones along with himself.
-His soul is then sent to Hell, where he proceeds to fight his way back to the mortal plane as Commander Valen resurrects him with a demonic ritual.
-The Slayer kills Kreed for his treachery, and then confronts Ahzrak once again, defeating him and freeing Thira's soul.
-Ahzrak flees back to Hell, with the Slayer and Thira leading a counteroffensive to eliminate him once and for all.
-The Slayer corners and kills Ahzrak, causing his forces to retreat and saving Argent D'Nur.
+The Slayer self-destructs the Tether in his armor, killing himself.
+His soul is sent to Hell, where he fights his way back to the mortal plane as Commander Valen resurrects him with a demonic ritual.
+The Slayer kills Kreed, then confronts Ahzrak once again, defeating him and freeing Thira's soul.
+Ahzrak flees back to Hell, with the Slayer and Thira in pursuit.
+The Slayer kills Ahzrak, causing his forces to retreat.
 Afterwards, the Maykrs disavow Kreed's actions while Novik and Valen plan to purge any remaining traitors in their midst.
 Thira rallies the Sentinels, bidding them not to put their faith in the Maykrs, but in themselves instead.
-The Slayer meanwhile commandeers Kreed's ship and uses it to continue his crusade against Hell.
+Meanwhile, the Slayer commandeers Kreed's ship to continue his crusade against Hell.